Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Punched Eyelets

-These eyelets are among the most frequently used and are created by punching a hole through the top section of a shoe.
-To enhance structural strength and prevent fabric fraying, punched eyelets are often reinforced with metal, which can be either concealed or exposed.
-Hidden eyelets offer a sleeker appearance as they feature smaller holes with reinforcement typically located on the underside of the throat.
+Punched eyelets are among the most frequently used and are created by punching a hole through the top section of a shoe or other item.
+To enhance structural strength and prevent fabric fraying, punched eyelets are often reinforced with metal eyelets—these can be either concealed for a minimalistic design or exposed as part of the visual detail.
+Hidden eyelets offer a sleeker appearance, featuring smaller holes with reinforcement typically located on the underside of the throat.

 Webbing Eyelets

 These eyelets are lighter and exert less pressure on the foot, making them ideal for various athletic footwear.
-Despite these benefits, webbing eyelets are susceptible to tearing.
+Despite these benefits, webbing eyelets are susceptible to tearing, particularly in high-stress environments.

 D-Ring Eyelets

-Commonly found on various types of boots, including military, work, and hiking boots, D-ring eyelets feature a larger opening than punched eyelets and provide additional flexibility.
+Commonly found on various types of boots, including military, work, and hiking boots, D-ring eyelets feature a larger opening than punched eyelets and provide additional flexibility, ease of lacing, and a secure hold for heavy-duty shoelaces or paracord.

 Hooked Eyelets